adrianton3/melc/README.md

 Sure the grammar in EBNF form would have had just one rule, but there is not enough naming information in that form.

-Why even consider this SEBNF monstrosity?
+Why even consider this SEBNF monstruosity?
 -----------------------------------------

 Take for example the following rule in EBNF: